 Humanitarian assistance information can be disseminated or suppressed by various stakeholders for a variety of reasons: 1) Justify resources used, 2) Promote stability of a country, and 3) Increase assistance.
 Sharing data can complicate interactions between organizations.

 In an emergency context, the goal of the assistance is to save lives and prevent livelihoods deterioration.
 An organization chooses a certain program based on their belief, typically based on evidence, that this will assist the population in the way that is needed.
 Data is typically collected during the program to justify what and why an organization is doing what they do.
-Unfortunately, based on this emergency context, the data collection process for ongoing and completed programs can be a take low priority or a backseat within the organization’s scope of work due to the rapid changing context, disorganization of beneficiaries or limited establishment of a reporting structure.
+Unfortunately, based on this emergency context, the data collection process for ongoing and completed programs can be a low priority or take a backseat within the organization’s scope of work due to the rapid changing context, disorganization of beneficiaries or limited establishment of a reporting structure.
 While the data collection methodology is beyond the scope of FEWS NET’s work, the results of surveys and assessments can be used by FEWS NET to highlight the effectiveness of a program on the population of concern.
 In the short term this may result in a discussion by donors to determine whether or not the program should continue, and ultimately may highlight the capacity of an organization.
 While it is important for funds to be used appropriately, the nature of the emergency situations makes data collection and use difficult.

 Further, the noble motive to save lives and livelihoods can also lead organizations to compromise the information that is provided externally.
 Other less altruistic motives may also affect the information that is available.
-More than half of FEWS NET field offices report that governments and partner organizations provided unsubstantiated or incorrect information on their humanitarian assistance programs, whether due to capacity to collect and manage, or intentional misinformation.
+More than half of FEWS NET field offices report that governments and partner organizations provided unsubstantiated or incorrect information on their humanitarian assistance programs, whether due to insufficient[?] capacity to collect and manage, or intentional misinformation.
 A minor problematic example might be the number of households and areas assisted, as well as what was provided to the beneficiaries.
 In more extreme cases, field staff were told in central forums that entire communities received assistance; upon further investigation at the ground level, multiple informants stated that it never arrived.
 Staff mentioned political turmoil from faulty targeting and political pandering could create social panic evidence of failure of a government policy, such as land tenure failure could end with the loss of faith in the economy from the wider finance community, causing currency devaluation.

 More commonly, offices mentioned that central sources had a tendency to clean or omit crucial information.
 These crucial details might be that the pipeline was delayed by a short period of time, or that some areas were not reachable due to extensive flooding.
 This information is intentionally left out because it may muddy the overall discussion of the assistance that occurred in a large area, while the minor examples affected very few.
 FEWS NET staff believe subnational sources were more likely to know specific details useful for food security scenario building.